jiangecho/Iamnot250/README.md

 Iamnot250
 =========

-this is game about math.
+this is a game about math.